 Employers are exempt from HB 2612’s protections if the employment in question is designated as a “safety-sensitive” job.
 These types of jobs are those involving “tasks or duties that the employer reasonably believes could affect the safety and health of the employee performing the task or others.”
 A firefighter, police officer, or a pharmacist are good examples of safety-sensitive jobs.

 But MMJ patients that are not employed in such positions can rely on strong protections.
-They shouldn't face any employment discrimination in hiring, firing, disciplining, or other penalties due to their medical marijuana use.
-This doesn't mean employees can use medical marijuana during work hours, or show up to the workplace with it in their possession or under its influence.
-They are only free to use their medical marijuana in their private time--as long as they follow all other applicable laws.
+They shouldn’t face any employment discrimination in hiring, firing, disciplining, or other penalties due to their medical marijuana use.
+This doesn’t mean employees can use medical marijuana during work hours, or show up to the workplace with it in their possession or under its influence.
+They are only free to use their medical marijuana in their private time — as long as they follow all other applicable Oklahoma cannabis laws and regulations.

 Another important thing to keep in mind: these protections only apply to employees with valid medical marijuana licenses.
 Unlicensed employees who test positive for marijuana will still face adverse employment actions against them by their employer.